About the Program

 Time to Degree

 History and Culture both permits and encourages students to complete their Ph.D. degrees in five years.
 Toward this end, we provide five years of full financial support (tuition remission plus fellowship money) for doctoral students.
 Students who enter the Ph.D. program already with a Masters may receive advanced standing.

 History and Culture sponsors various lectures and talks, as well as an interdisciplinary colloquium.
-In addition, the program serves as an editorial base for three major interdisciplinary journals, Modernism/Modernity, Book History, and The Sixties, with which students may be involved.
+In addition, the program serves as an editorial base for an interdisciplinary journal, Book History, with which students may be involved.
 The Caspersen School is also home to University Centers (The Center for Civic Engagement, the Center on Religion, Culture & Conflict, and the Center for Holocaust and Genocide Studies), in whose programming H & C students can participate.
 And Drew is only 30 miles from New York City, whose universities hold lectures, conferences, and colloquia open to Drew students.
 Finally, Drew will annually send one H & C student to the summer program of the School of Criticism and Theory at Cornell University.

 The History and Culture program, and Drew University more broadly, deeply believe both in the value of advanced forms of teaching, learning, and research to society as a whole, as well as in the obligation of universities to serve the local, national, and global communities.
 This conviction is reflected in the content and method of our instruction, in our programming, and in our aspiration that our students craft identities as “public intellectuals,” whatever their career paths.

 While History and Culture trains its students primarily for careers in academia, it also provides hands-on training in skills that are relevant to the broader world.
 Through our Public Humanities Internships, students can earn course credit while gaining work experience in foundations, think tanks, cultural institutions, and other non-profits.